SMSD75/Redefining_Normal_ACCV24/Multiobject_bench/README.md

 # Semantic Anomaly Segmentation Benchmark

-This project aims to provide a benchmark for several anomaly segmentation methods in the field of computer vision.
-Anomaly segmentation is a critical task in various applications, and this repository serves as a hub for assessing the performance of different anomaly detection methods.
-The benchmark supports several state-of-the-art repositories, including:
+This project aims to provide a benchmark for several anomaly segmentation methods in the field of computer vision, specifically adapted for multi-object scenarios.
+We have modified the original implementations by redesigning their data loaders and incorporating multi-object training and evaluation capabilities.
+This adaptation allows for a fair comparison of these methods in more complex, real-world settings where multiple objects may be present.
+The benchmark includes several state-of-the-art repositories, including:

 1. KDAD ([paper](https://arxiv.org/abs/2011.11108) | [original repo](https://github.com/rohban-lab/Knowledge_Distillation_AD))
 2. RD4AD ([paper](https://arxiv.org/abs/2201.10703) | [original repo](https://github.com/hq-deng/RD4AD))